Reviewing Viemed Healthcare (VMD) and Its Competitors

 |$96.17 million

-Viemed Healthcare’s rivals have higher revenue and earnings than Viemed Healthcare.
-Viemed Healthcare is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Viemed Healthcare’s peers have higher revenue and earnings than Viemed Healthcare.
+Viemed Healthcare is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

+Viemed Healthcare has a beta of 1.49, indicating that its share price is 49% more volatile than the S&P 500.
+Comparatively, Viemed Healthcare’s peers have a beta of 7.02, indicating that their average share price is 602% more volatile than the S&P 500.

 Analyst Ratings

-This is a summary of recent ratings and target prices for Viemed Healthcare and its rivals, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Viemed Healthcare and its peers, as provided by MarketBeat.

 |Sell Ratings